Saibantoril/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-this script prints the working directory
+echo "this script prints the working directory"